Scott Weight

-Scott Aaron Weight (born 3 April 1987) is an English semi-professional footballer.
-He began his career at Brentford, for whom he made one professional appearance before dropping into non-League football upon his release in 2005.
-Weight joined Ashford Town (Middlesex) in 2006, held the captaincy and was one of the club's longest serving players before his departure in 2014.
-He had a second spell for the club between 2015 and 2020.
+Scott Aaron Weight (born 3 April 1987) is an English semi-professional footballer who played as a midfielder or central defender.

+Weight began his career at Brentford, for whom he made one professional appearance before dropping into non-League football upon his release in 2005.
+He joined Ashford Town (Middlesex) in 2006, held the captaincy and was one of the club's longest serving players before his departure in 2014.
+Weight had a second spell for the club between 2015 and 2020.
 Weight is described as a "tough tackling midfield player who can also revert to central defender as and when needed".

 Playing career

 Brentford

 Weight began his career as a youth at Brentford and joined the club's Centre Of Excellence at the age of 10.
 His maiden call into the first team squad came for a Football League Trophy first round match against Milton Keynes Dons on 28 September 2004.
 He made his professional debut in the match, coming on as a substitute for Ryan Peters after 82 minutes of the 3–0 defeat.
 It was Weight's only involvement for the first team and he was released at the end of the 2004–05 season.